 Filing a Pension Claim With the VA

 Veterans filing a claim for VA Pension benefits can file in several different ways after meeting the eligibility requirements.
-Here are the four ways that veterans can file a claim:
+Here are the 4 ways that veterans can file a claim:

 - Online through the eBenefits program

 - Through an accredited representative

 - In person at a VA Regional Office